WHY IGNITE?

 The journey of (creative) photography can also be a lonely and overwhelming one, and we have encouraged the use of several mechanisms to assist our members, amongst which are journaling - both stream-of-consciousness, as well as creative.
 We also encourage our members to connect with an Accountability Partner for encouragement and accountability to help stay the course.

-Our Skills & Development programme focuses on helping members find their voice and bring about the execution of their (creative) photographic vision
+Our Personal Development programme focuses on helping members find their voice and bring about the execution of their (creative) photographic vision

 Accountability Partners